zhaju/zhaju.github.io/content/index.md

 ---
 *the short:*

-I'm Julian, a 1A freshman at the [University of Waterloo](https://zhaju.github.io/University/1A) where I'm studying Computing and Financial Management (CFM).
+I'm Julian, a 1A freshman at the [University of Waterloo](https://zhaju.github.io/University/1A) studying Computing and Financial Management (CFM).
 My resume is [here](https://zhaju.github.io/resume.pdf).

 *the long:*